Rana-KV/ISP/Part-1/Readme.md

 - [Resources and Links](#resources-and-links)

 ## Part 3.1
-- It should be submitted before you move to Stage 4 (Intiate discussions with project maintainers).
+- It should be submitted after you complete to Stage 3 (First draft of the Self Assessment).
 - You must submit your repository link to the updated security self-assessment document and Github issue.
 - The evaluation will be on the first draft of the security self-assessment you and your group create.
 - The evaultion will be on the completeness of the threat modeling, understanding of the project and research on the project.